Pratia: planting, cultivation, maintenance

 Where to Plant It?

-Often used as an alternative to grass in moderately trampled and small areas of the garden, as it requires regular watering (to be adjusted depending on the region), the Pratia works wonders in our continental gardens.
-Easy to grow, it will thrive in slightly shaded areas, or even in full shade in regions south of the Loire, as it dislikes scorching sun during the hottest hours of summer.
+Often used as an alternative to lawn in moderately trampled and small areas of the garden, as it requires regular watering (depending on the region), Pratia works wonders in our continental gardens.
+Easy to grow, it will thrive in lightly shaded areas, or even in full shade in regions south of the Loire, as it dislikes scorching sun during the hottest hours of summer.

 This is a vigorous ground cover whose foliage persists in mild climates but will be scorched by frost below -10°C, while the root system can withstand frosts of around -15°C.